Christian1984/vfrmap-for-vr/README.md

 The map is the core component of FSKneeboard and available to FREE and PRO users alike.
 It contains several map modes as well as a representation of your own aircraft that you may also turn off so that you can "navigate by hand" on bush trips and the likes.

-Owners of FSKneeboard PRO can also access the waypoint feature, which allows you to manually place waypoints on the map.
-A track will be automatically added between waypoints and flags will show you information about the distance to that waypoint and the heading.
+Owners of FSKneeboard PRO can also access the waypoint feature, which allows you to manually place waypoints on the map:

+- A track will be automatically added between waypoints and a flag will show you information about the distance to the final waypoint and the heading of your track.
+- You can click any given waypoint you have placed to toggle the visibility of its particular info-flag.
+The info-flag of the last waypoint of your track is always visible.
+- If you get in the proximity of less than 0.5 NM of any given waypoint it will automatically be removed from the map.
+The last waypoint on your track will not be removed automatically, however, so you can use it to find a mission target or destination.

+PRO users may also pull the currently loaded ingame-flightplan from their Flight Simulator onto the kneeboard by clicking the "cloud-icon" in the bottom left corner.
+This will load the flightplan you have created on the Worldmap screen before starting the flight.
+This will replace all manually placed waypoints on your map.

+> PLEASE NOTE: When you change your flightplan by adding or removing waypoints through your ingame GPS, for example, these changes will not be reflected by the flightplan pulled from the Sim by this feature.
+For the time being, this is a known limitation of the feature.
+Please configure your flightplan before taking off on the Worldmap screen of MSFS.

 ![Map Viewer](screenshots/fskneeboard-map-legend.png)